Reimagining Learning

 Reimagining Quizzes and Discussion BoardsDaniel Lloyd & Thomas HumphriesThis panel will discuss two new strategies we are employing with our general education courses to scaffold the student learning experience with reading quizzes and online discussions.
 Reading quizzes will demonstrate lower order informational knowledge necessary for engaging higher order thinking in discussion boards.
 The necessary reimagination of discussion boards is a long-ignored element in online learning.Online Teaching, Tech Tools, Best PracticesSession Recording

 Understanding the Impact of Culturally Engaging Campus Environments on Students’ Sense of BelongingWill Hamilton, Daniel Duerr, & Cheryl HemphillContext matters.
 Students’ perceptions of context shape their sense of belonging.
-We present our findings from our recent statistical analyses.Diversity & Inclusion, Trauma-Informed TeachingSession Recording
+We present our findings from our recent statistical analyses.Best Practices in Teaching, Trauma-Informed TeachingSession Recording

 Personification in Learning Science: Let’s Act it Out!Sergiy BorysovUsing personification and gamification helps to relate to abstract definitions and concept.
 It gives them a face that students can relate to, recognize, and thus – understand and remember.
 Several examples will be presented.
 Opportunities for discussion and group activities will be offered.Best PracticesSession Recording